nafizjiwa/CreateReactViteApp/README.md

                           Solid
                           Qwik
                           Others...
-      select the required one by scrolling using arrows up and down
+      select the required one by scrolling using arrows up and down ......press enter

 ## FOURTH
   Then install will ask for the variant/language you wish to use with this command:</br>